Rsq2/Walker/README.md

 Walker - Google Directions Scraper
 =======================

-Thanks for taking the time to view my work.

 This is a browser automation written using Capybara and Selenium webdriver that will take a list of addresses (.csv) and dump walking directions from a starting point to each address into a separate (.csv) file.
-It will also take a route screenshot upon successful lookup
+It will also take a route screenshot upon successful lookup.

 A list of failed addresses is also compiled and placed into a separate file for cleanup / troubleshooting.